There’s a lot of buzz about millennials today and how to market to them.

-They want to be informed about the going-ons of the world, and they want to interact with their brands in a personal way.
-They want you to help them when they are troubleshooting, and they count on you to deliver on a good product when you say you will.
+They want to be informed about the going-ons of the world and interact with their brands personally.
+They want you to help them when they are troubleshooting, and they count on you to deliver a good product when you say you will.

 They’re also willing to wait for your messages and communication much longer than millennials.

-They won’t tolerate you ignoring them, but they don’t expect you to constantly entertain them.
+They won’t tolerate ignoring them, but they don’t expect you to entertain them constantly.

-Knowing these key characteristics about baby boomers is power in your marketing hands because you can tweak your message to appeal to this large group of people.
+Knowing these key characteristics of baby boomers is power in your marketing hands because you can tweak your message to appeal to this large group of people.

 Don’t fall into the trap of appealing only to millennials with every message.

 Baby boomers make up a population that nearly equals the millennials, and they are more active on social media and mobile applications than ever.

 Take a long, hard look at your product or service.